svangordon/atlas-v2/_episodes/03a-transition-statistics.md

 Transition matrices are also known as stochastic matrices.
 Stochastic matrices are used to describe the transitions of a Markov chain.
 That's basically treating the land cover system sort of like a state machine, which is actually pretty cool. -->

 ## Process Overview
 To create our transition matrix, we are going to associate the image from each year in the AtlasV2 collection with the image from the year after.
-So we will combine the image from 2000 with the image from 2001, the image from 2001 from the image with 2002, and so forth.
+So we will combine the image from 2000 with the image from 2001, the image from 2001 with the image with 2002, and so forth.
 ~~~
 [2000, 2001],
 [2001, 2002],